HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 ```
 pyinstaller NetworkDiscoverer.py --onefile
 ```
-Your .exe will be find in the dist generated folder.
+Your .exe will be found in the dist folder.

 ## Create a Windows .exe executable out of a python project from a Linux OS/Mac OS
-As you know to run a Windows .exe or .msi or anything similar on a Linux OS (even on Mac OS) you need a lovely program called  [wine](https://www.winehq.org/).
+As you know, in order to run a Windows .exe or .msi or anything similar on a Linux OS or even on Mac OS, you need a lovely program called  [wine](https://www.winehq.org/).
 I would assume you have installed wine on Linux.
-Go to the official Python Website and download the right Python 2.7.x msi installation file or (whatever for Python 3.x.x).
-Navigate on your Linux to the directory of the download directory of this file and then run the following command: (/i is for installing):
+Go to the official Python Website and download the right Python 2.7.x msi installation file or (whatever version for Python 3.x.x).
+Navigate on your Linux to the directory of the download folder of this file and then run the following command: (/i is for installing):
 ```
 wine msiexec /i python-2.7.14.msi
 ```
-You will get a normal installation process as you would have on any MS Windows OS, please follow the instruction to install the Python interpreter.
+You will get a normal installation process as you would have on any MS Windows OS, please follow the instructions to install the Python interpreter.
 All Programs are usually installed in wine in a hidden folder called '.wine' in the Home Folder of the user.
-So probably your Windows Python will be installed in ~/.wine/drive_c/Python27/ and in there all the cool executable that normally are installed like Python.exe ....
-Naviagate to this folder and run via wine the Python interpreter invoking pip in order for you to install as above the 'pyinstaller' module.
+So probably your Windows Python will be installed in ~/.wine/drive_c/Python27/ and in there all the executables are located which are normally installed with any Python interpreter like Python.exe, pip.exe etc. Naviagate to this folder and run via wine the Python interpreter invoking pip in order for you to install as above the 'pyinstaller' module.

 PS: wine does not access the pip modules of the Linux so this why you need to do this.
 ```